-- The Medium Term Financial Plan (MTFP) has been revised to take account of the final settlement information and to incorporate 2015/16 and future year's expenditure and income estimates. - The details of the Local Government Settlement for 2015/16 are outlined in Section D. - The final settlement only provides details of government funding for the financial year 2015/16.
-Estimates of government funding have been made for financial years 2016/17, 2017/18 and 2018/19 to enable the Authority to consider the financial position over the medium term. - The estimates for 2016/17, 2017/18 and 2018/19 are less robust as they are based on a number of assumptions.
-There is a risk that the actual position could be different, particularly following the outcome of the general election in May 2015. - It is important that the Authority continues to consider the Medium Term Financial Plan as it seeks to continue to invest in capital infrastructure and information technology projects to improve efficiency at a time when central government support is reducing and is likely to continue to reduce for the foreseeable future. - The Medium Term Financial Plan has been calculated based on the assumption that council tax will increase by 1.95% in each of the years 2015/16 to 2018/19. - Members will need to review these assumptions noting that each 1% change in Council Tax results in a variation of approximately £152,000.
+- 1 The Medium Term Financial Plan (MTFP) has been revised to take account of the final settlement information and to incorporate 2016/17 and future year's expenditure and income estimates. - The details of the Local Government Settlement for 2016/17 are outlined in Section D. The settlement provides details of government funding for the financial year 2016/17 together with indicative funding allocations for 2017/18, 2018/19 and 2019/20.
+These figures have been used in the calculation of the government funding figures set out in the MTFP below. - The MTFP has been calculated based on the assumption that council tax will increase by 1.90% in each of the years 2016/17 to 2019/20. - 4 Members will need to review these assumptions noting that each 1% change in Council Tax results in a variation of approximately £158,000.